-December 12 Online Winter term classes begin 14 Administrative offices are open; no classes 19-31 Christmas / New Year's Holidays: all administrative offices are closed Spring 2022 January 2 Christmas / New Year's Holidays: all administrative offices are closed 3 Last day for returning students to register without a late fee 4 All administrative offices open; no classes Last day to opt-out of the FDC program for spring 5 Online Winter term classes end 6 Last day for new students to register without a late fee 7 New student orientation and move-in 9:00 a.m3:00 p.m.
+December

+12 Online Winter term classes begin

+14 Administrative offices are open; no classes

+19-31 Christmas / New Year's Holidays: all administrative offices are closed

+g : 2022

+Spring 2022

+January

+2 Christmas / New Year's Holidays: all administrative offices are closed

+3 Last day for returning students to register without a late fee

+4 All administrative offices open; no classes

+Last day to opt-out of the FDC program for spring

+5 Online Winter term classes end

+6 Last day for new students to register without a late fee

+7 New student orientation and move-in 9:00 a.m3:00 p.m.

 8 Returning students move in at 1:00 p.m.

-9 Spring semester and Session 1 classes begin 16 Last day for drop/add without a fee Martin Lythan Ving.
-In Holiday no classes and all administrative offices classed 16 17 Martin Luther King, Jr., Holiday: no classes and all administrative offices closed Last day to withdraw from the college with 100% tuition refund 1 / Last day to withdraw from the conege with 100% turtion refund Last day to register or drop/add classes 19 Last day to register of drop/add classes Last day to withdraw from the college with 50% tuition refund 1) Last day to withdraw from the conege with 30% tailion retails February 2 Last day to withdraw from Session 1 classes without grade point penalty March 1 Last day to drop/add for Session 2 without fee 2 Session 1 classes end 6 Session 2 classes begin Last day to withdraw from semester classes without grade point penalty 9 Last day to drop/add for Session 2 classes 10 Residence halls close at 1 p.m.
-13-17 Spring Break: no classes; Administrative Offices will be open 17 All administrative offices are closed 19 Residence halls opens at 1 p.m.
-April 5 Last day to withdraw from Session 2 classes without grade point penalty 7 Good Friday: all administrative offices are closed 25 Honors Day Chapel 27 Last day of classes May 1-4 Final Exams 5 Residence halls close at 1:00p.m.
+9 Spring semester and Session 1 classes begin

+Last day for drop/add without a fee

+16 Martin Luther King, Jr., Holiday: no classes and all administrative offices closed

+17 Last day to withdraw from the college with 100% tuition refund

+1, Last day to register or drop/add classes

+19 Last day to withdraw from the college with 50% tuition refund

+1) Last day to withdraw from the cornege with 30% turnon retains

+February

+2 Last day to withdraw from Session 1 classes without grade point penalty

+March

+1 Last day to drop/add for Session 2 without fee

+2 Session 1 classes end

+6 Session 2 classes begin

+O Last day to withdraw from semester classes without grade point penalty

+9 Last day to drop/add for Session 2 classes

+10 Residence halls close at 1 p.m.

+13-17 Spring Break: no classes; Administrative Offices will be open

+17 All administrative offices are closed

+19 Residence halls opens at 1 p.m.

+17 Residence nams opens at 1 p.m.

+April

+5 Last day to withdraw from Session 2 classes without grade point penalty

+7 Good Friday: all administrative offices are closed

+25 Honors Day Chapel

+27 Last day of classes

+41 Last day of classes

+May

+1-4 Final Exams